 Plan, design and construct agrichemical handling facilities to meet all federal, tribal, state and local regulations.

-Base the size of the temporary agrichemical rinsate storage on the maximum agrichemical use on the farm for a single growing season from any of the last 5 years.
+Base the size of the agrichemical storage on the maximum agrichemical use on the farm for a single growing season from any of the last 5 years.